 2.2.1 Total soluble solids (°Brix)

-The total soluble solids in tamarind pulp were measured using an ERMA Hand Refractometer with a range of (0-32 °Brix).
+The amount of total soluble solids in tamarind pulp was measured using an ERMA Hand Refractometer with a range of (0-32 °Brix).
 For each genotype, three readings were taken, and the average value was calculated and expressed in °Brix (Ranganna, 1979).

 2.2.2 pH of the pulp